Introduction to Gold Prospecting in Arizona

 - Best season: Spring and fall

 Pro Tip: The gold here is often associated with iron oxides—pay special attention to rusty-colored gravels and soils.
+A simple pocket magnet is handy for pulling black sand concentrates out of your pan.

 18. Castle Hot Springs Area